-Our Franklin Street Claims Team is here as your trusted partner to advocate on your behalf and achieve optimal results during the claims adjusting process.
-Eric Smith, Director of Claims and Risk Management, leads his team to oversee and strategize with you on all new claims from start to finish.
+Our Franklin Street claims department is your trusted partner to advocate on your behalf and achieve optimal results during the claims adjusting process.
+We assist our clients by working directly with you during the claims process and strategize how to achieve the most favorable result.
 As we monitor storms, we have multiple emergency mitigation companies that are preparing to deploy to the affected areas when needed.
 If you do sustain damages from a storm, we can place you in touch with these companies to mitigate any further damages to your properties as expeditiously as possible.
 We are your resource for all claim and risk management related matters.
 Your concerns are our concerns, and we've got your back.